elizabethmcd/EBPR-MAGs/README.md

 There will be multiple quality check steps throughout this process, but it's good before any refinement or bin comparisons to have a high-level view of how good these bins are across assemblies/samples.
 We will use CheckM to assess the completeness and redundancy of the bins, and also get a sense of classifications based on marker genes.

 To run CheckM, we will use Sarah Steven's Docker image and submission scripts found [here](https://github.com/sstevens2/checkm-chtc-pipeline).
-The submission and executable scripts have been modified from Sarah's version to deal with multiple archives of bins to queue from a list of the archives instead of a list of bin fna files.
+Move all the bins to a references directory, but rename them before with the `makeANIcombos.sh` script, which will give each bin the name of the assembly timepoint it came from.
+Additionally, can also just do it this way for ANI comparisons by dumping all of the prodigal predicted genomes into one directory for all-v-all.
+However, then it will do comparisons within the same group, as in the same cmparisons of bins in a timepoint, so it will take a bit longer.

 ### Inspecting Best Bins from Multiple Samples using ANI Comparisons